spiral/docs/docs/en/overview/spiral.md

 ### GRPC

-Spiral framework provides an easy integration with [GRPC](../grpc/configuration.md), allowing developers to take advantage of these performance benefits and data schema management in their application.
+Spiral provides an easy integration with [GRPC](../grpc/configuration.md), allowing developers to take advantage of these performance benefits and data schema management in their application.

 One of the key advantages of GRPC is its efficiency and low latency.
 Because it uses a binary protocol, it is much